DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-03-17-telling-candidates-they-have-an-ske-condition.md

 Providers can ask candidates to do an SKE course if they need to improve their subject knowledge before they start their initial teacher training (ITT).

-From previous research, candidates often do not know what an SKE course is when they're asked to do one.
+From previous research, candidates often do not know what an SKE course is when they’re asked to do one.

 Some of the main issues candidates have are not knowing: